haskelladdict/sconcho/sconcho/doc/manual.rst

 from any grid cell in your chart into the currently active color selector by **Right Mouse Click -> Grab Color**.

+**Note:** The color of the no-stitch symbol can not be changed from gray.

 Changing the Legend Layout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-For each new colored symbol used, sconcho places a legend entry
+For each new (colored) symbol used, sconcho places a legend entry
 consisting of a symbol and its description on the canvas.
 Both the symbol
 and the text can be moved separately anywhere on the canvas.
-The default description text for a symbol can be changed
+The default description text for a symbol can be changed by clicking on
-by clicking on and editing it.
+the text box and editing it.

 To move a legend symbol or text item hold down the **Control Key**
 (the **Command Key** on Mac OSX) and **Left Mouse Click** on the
 desired item.
 The cursor should change to a cross shape and
-the item can now be moved.
+the item can now be moved via the mouse.

 If no legend is desired at all it can be turned off via un-checking
 **View -> Show Legend**.